MicrosoftDocs/well-architected/well-architected/services/compute/virtual-machines/virtual-machines-review.md

 To optimize costs, review the [design principles](/azure/architecture/framework/cost/principles).

+>> Azure advisor recommendations:
+- Use Standard Storage to store Managed Disks snapshots
+- Right-size or shutdown underutilized virtual machines
+- You have disks which have not been attached to a VM for more than 30 days.
+Please evaluate if you still need the disk.

 ### Design considerations
 > [!div class="checklist"]
 > - Shut down VM instances which aren't in use.